Building An Astro Imaging Quality Meter

 What It Measures

-The core measurement is sky brightness, read by a TSL2591 high-dynamic-range lux sensor looking through a 3D-printed optical tube that restricts the field of view to 20 degrees — mimicking the geometry of a professional Unihedron SQM-L. An SVBONY UV/IR cut filter at the aperture blocks infrared contamination.
+The core measurement is sky brightness, read by a TSL2591 high-dynamic-range lux sensor looking through a 3D-printed optical tube that restricts the field of view to approximately 20 degrees — matching the geometry of a professional Unihedron SQM-L. An SVBONY UV/IR cut filter at the aperture blocks infrared contamination.
 The raw lux reading is converted to magnitudes per arc-second squared using a quadratic calibration curve fitted against the SQM-L, then mapped to the Bortle scale.
+The AIQ is designed and validated for urban and suburban skies — Bortle 5 through 9 — where its hard mechanical aperture stop gives it exceptional immunity to off-axis light pollution.
+Think of it as an urban-optimized SQM.

 But sky brightness alone does not answer the imaging question.
 A perfectly dark sky with terrible seeing produces bloated stars and smeared detail.
 Clear darkness with poor transparency loses you signal to haze you cannot see.
 The AIQ score integrates all three factors — measured darkness, seeing, and transparency — into a weighted composite on a 0-to-100 scale where 100 represents pristine Bortle 1 skies with excellent atmospheric conditions.